archana-nagaraj/Professional-README-Generator/output/README.md

      Readme Generator

   ##  Description
-    This is a demo project to create a readme.md file dynamically
+    This is a command -line application used to generate README.md file dynamically

   ## Table of Contents